 >> Wait until the internet light goes green.
 You will also need to reprogram your modem.

-Setting up a cable Modem router combo is pretty easy.
-First, you need to check whether your cable modem router works with the cable provider like cable division, Comcast, Cox, Time Warner and other major providers.
+Setting up a cable Modem router combo is pretty straightforward.
+First, you need to check whether your cable modem router works with the cable provider like cable division, Comcast, Cox, Time Warner, and other major providers.

 Most cable Modem Router combo comes with an instruction guide, but if yours doesn’t all you need to do is;

 Self- activate the modem at cable provider’s website.
 If you configure with your ISP, you should have the internet up and run in no time.

 If it fails, just call your cable operator, and they will surely help with the installation process.

 When calling a cable operator makes sure, you have the modem serial number and modem router model number.

 How to Troubleshoot Cable Modem Router?